jondwaite/cidisk/README.md

 ## Examples ##

-Below are some usage examples, these flow on from each other and show the lifecycle of creating, viewing, attaching, detaching, and deleting some Independent disks from 2 VMs.
+Below are some usage examples, these flow on from each other and show the lifecycle of creating, viewing, attaching, detaching, and deleting some Independent disks from a VM.

 ### Example 1 ###